 Required Education and Experience:

-Bachelorâ™s degree in Engineering or equivalent combination of education and experience.
+Bachelorâ™s degree in Engineering or equivalent combination of education.

 Ability to work effectively with diverse constituents of the Career Center; i.e., students from diverse backgrounds, college administrators, faculty, and staff.